 The MSPH is an academic research degree designed for students who wish to prepare for further study at the doctoral level, or to prepare for research or technical positions in government, industry, academia, or private institutions.
 Studies will include many of the core disciplines included in the MPH degree with an additional emphasis on advanced research methods and quantitative analysis skills.
-The MSPH program is accredited by the Council on Education for Public Health.
+The MSPH program is a 45 credit hour program that is accredited by the Council on Education for Public Health.

 Full-time students can expect to complete the MSPH degree requirements within 2 years.
 An elective credit waiver may be available for students who enter the MSPH degree program with an earned advanced degree (e.g., MD, DDS, DVM, JD).

 |EPH 600||Introduction to Public Health||3|

 |EPH 602||Biostatistics II||3|

 |EPH 617||Disease Prevention and Health Promotion||3|

 |or EPH 632||U S Health Systems|